 At the end of the Bullet Planner there are pages to keep your user IDs and passwords, a mindfulness page encouraging you to review your year, and a pen test.

 There are some positives about it and as I go through the pages I can imagine using the pages creatively at times.
-Mostly I am opposed to schedules with time slots since I don’t really like those.
+In fact, each time I look at the journal, I feel more attracted to using it.
+Good thing it’s undated so when I finally get the urge to use it, it’s ready!

 Here are my pros and cons broken down for the Scribbles That Matter Bullet Planner: